 Provides instruction on how to administer a Microsoft SQL server.
 Topics include: planning, installation and configuration, configuring and managing security, managing and maintaining data, monitoring and optimization, and troubleshooting.
-Pre-requisites: All required

 CIST 1210 - Introduction to Oracle Database, with a minimum grade of "C".
 CIST 2414 - Windows Server Administrator, with a minimum grade of "C".

-CIST 2224 Designing and Implementing Databases with Microsoft SQL Server
+CIST 2224 Designing and Implementing Databases with Microsoft SQL

-Shows how to design and implement a database solution using Microsoft SQL Server.
+Server (4) Shows how to design and implement a database solution using Microsoft SQL Server.
 Topics include: developing logical data model and physical design, creating data services, creating physical database, and maintaining a database.

 Pre-requisites: CIST 1210 - Introduction to Oracle Databases, with a minimum grade of "C".

-CIST 2311 Visual Basic I
+CIST 2311 Visual Basic